jeffb4/stelligent-demo-project/README.md

 is kicked off.
 For this demonstration case, the addition of a SCM was a bit overmuch.

+This script requires AWS creds be passed on the command line.
-This script hard codes AWS creds.
-My original script instead hardcoded profile names, and users were expect to create ~/.aws/config files with credentials linked to their IAM accounts.
+Previously, I hardcoded profile names, and users were expect to create ~/.aws/config files with credentials linked to their IAM accounts.

 Defining a custom policy for this for the stelligent-demo user I created in IAM was a huge pain.
 A large part of this pain